 In partnership with licensed mental health clinicians in private practice throughout the fifty states, Open Path Psychotherapy Collective provides middle and lower-income level individuals, couples, families, and children with access to affordable psychotherapy and mental health education services.
 While affordable psychotherapy for all remains the ideal, our organization is dedicated to leveling the current mental health playing field by reaching the growing number of Americans who earn too much to qualify for subsidized psychotherapeutic services and too little to pay for private psychotherapy.

 Paul has worked in the mental health field since 1996 with a focus on projects committed to improving mental health services for lower income individuals and families.
-Before beginning his own private psychotherapy practice, he spent five years as counselor and supervisor at Esperanza, NY, a community based agency designed to implement procedural reform throughout the juvenile justice system in New York City.
-Currently, he is a mental health consultant for several overseas and national volunteer organizations.
-A graduate of Naropa University’s Contemplative Psychotherapy program, and a faculty member of the Trauma Resource Institute, Paul operates Open Path Psychotherapy Collective and maintains a private practice in Asheville, NC. www.paulfugelsang.com Contact Paul via email.
+Before beginning his own private psychotherapy practice, he spent five years as counselor and supervisor at Esperanza, NY, a community-based agency designed to implement procedural reform throughout the juvenile justice system in New York City.
+Paul counts among his interests yoga, the study of plant medicine, and long baseball catches with his son in the park.
+A graduate of Naropa University’s Contemplative Psychotherapy program, Paul operates Open Path Psychotherapy Collective and maintains a private practice in Asheville, NC. www.paulfugelsang.com Contact Paul via email.

 As Program Manager, Lisa Isenhart is responsible for ensuring the smooth daily operation of Open Path’s affordable psychotherapy and mental health education programming.
 She received her BA in International Studies from Kenyon College, and earned her MA in Anthropology from Washington University in St. Louis.
 After researching social movements and the politics of change during her graduate studies, Lisa decided to actively participate in bringing about a more just and healthier society through work in the field of nonprofit advocacy.
 She brings nearly ten years of nonprofit experience to her role with Open Path, and is excited to expand Open Path’s programs to reach a greater number of people in need each year.
 Contact Lisa via email.